Mohamed-Hemimy/FlashFlood-Forecaster/README.md

 ## Acknowledgments

-This project was developed as part of the Capstone Program at **Qena STEM School** by **Team 23316**.
+This project was developed as part of the Capstone at **Qena STEM School** by **Team 23316**.
 We would like to express our gratitude to:
 - **Our School Capstone Leaders and Teachers** for their invaluable support and guidance throughout the project.
 - **Open-source communities and contributors** for providing resources that made this project possible.